apple502j/parse-sb3-blocks/README.md

 `translations.js` is an auto-generated file which includes all translations. `options.js` is also auto-generated, and contains which block needs options (because of conflicting names).

-`special-messages.js` is basically the same as [extra_aliases.js](https://github.com/scratchblocks/scratchblocks/blob/master/locales-src/extra_aliases.js) used in scratchblocks.
+`special-messages.js` is automatically generated from [extra_aliases.js](https://github.com/scratchblocks/scratchblocks/blob/master/locales-src/extra_aliases.js).

 **Only blocks and menu items in all-blocks.js is supported.**